Maria (Blondie song): Chart performance

 "Maria" debuted at number one on the UK Singles Chart on February 7, 1999, giving Blondie their sixth UK number-one single and first chart-topper since "The Tide Is High" in November 1980.
 It spent 17 nonconsecutive weeks in the top 100, ending the year as the UK's 33rd-best-selling hit.
 The release of "Maria" came exactly 20 years after "Heart of Glass", Blondie's first UK number-one hit.
 Across the rest of Europe, "Maria" topped the charts in Greece and Spain and was a top-10 hit in Austria, Flanders, Germany, Iceland, Ireland, Sweden, and Switzerland.
 It additionally reached the top 20 in Italy and the Netherlands and attained a peak of number five on the Eurochart Hot 100.

 "Maria" was not as successful in North America, stalling at number 82 on the US Billboard Hot 100 and number 43 on the Canadian RPM 100 Hit Tracks chart; however, it did enter the top 20 on the Billboard Adult Top 40, Dance Club Play, and Maxi-Singles Sales charts.
 The single also underperformed in Australia, where it peaked at number 59, but fared better in New Zealand, reaching number 16 during its third week on the country's chart.

 Music video

 The music video for "Maria" was directed by American filmmaker Roman Coppola (credited as Alan Smithee), and takes place in New York City.
 Parts of New York through night-vision goggles are seen before zooming into an apartment where Blondie are performing the song.
 Mysterious dark-clothed individuals are seen around different buildings setting up surveillance equipment to monitor the band.
 Toward the end of the video, one of the dark-clothed individuals aims a sniper rifle towards lead singer Deborah Harry, and fires a bullet at her.
-In slow motion, the bullet smashes through a window, a light bulb and the microphone towards her, but Harry (moving in real time) simply plucks the bullet from the air before it hits her (perhaps tying into the theme of "no exit", the band's comeback album).
+In slow motion, the bullet smashes through a window, a light bulb and the microphone towards her, but Harry (moving in real time) simply plucks the bullet from the air before it hits her.